chain4travel/bridged-camino/docs/DEPLOYMENT.md

 | `PAUSER_ROLE`        | Pauser address            | Can pause/unpause the token                  |
 | `UPGRADER_ROLE`      | Upgrader address          | Can upgrade the implementation               |
 | `BLACKLISTER_ROLE`   | Blacklister address       | Can blacklist/unblacklist addresses          |

-**Note:** Using multisig wallets for role holders is strongly recommended for production security.

 ### MasterMinter Workflow